Shabbirsyed05/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/Steps.md

 aws -> loadbalancer -> can be seen

-copy DNS Name and paste in browser (ARCD ui )
+copy DNS Name by opening the LoadBalancer and paste in browser (ARCD ui )
 ```
 ```
 loadbalancer is is actually created by the cloud control manager component of eks cluster ,